 - 1. Single and double tongue-and-groove (T&G) decking shall be permitted to be designed as an assembly of wood beams fully exposed only on the bottom face. - 2.
-For mechanically-laminated decking, the effects of partial exposure on the sides of the individual decking laminations shall be permitted to be designed assuming wood surfaces between laminations have an effective char depth that is 33% of the char depth for the fully exposed wood on the bottom face, extending for the full depth of the decking. - 3.2.6.2 Special Provisions for Structural Glued Laminated Timber Beams: For structural glued laminated timber bending members that are required to have a fire-resistance rating and are manufactured with multiple lamination grades throughout the depth, the following additional layup requirements shall apply in addition to any requirements of the structural design:
+For mechanically-laminated decking, the effects of partial exposure on the sides of the individual decking laminations shall be permitted to be designed assuming wood surfaces between laminations have an effective char depth that is 33% of the char depth for the fully exposed wood on the bottom face, extending for the full depth of the decking. - 3.3.3.2 Special provisions for structural glued laminated timber beams: For structural glued laminated timber bending members that are required to have a fire-resistance rating and are manufactured with multiple lamination grades throughout the depth, the following additional layup requirements shall apply in addition to any requirements of the structural design:

 - 1. For structural glued laminated timber bending members required to have a fire-resistance rating of up to 1 hour, the beam shall be manufactured to the specified layup except that: - a.
 For unbalanced beams with the top of the beam not exposed to fire, a nominal 2-inch core lamination shall be removed, and an additional nominal 2-inch outer tension lamination shall be placed adjacent to the outer tension lamination as shown in Figure 3.2. - b.
 For unbalanced beams with the top of the beam exposed to fire, two nominal 2-inch core laminations shall be removed, and an additional nominal 2-inch outer tension lamination and an additional nominal 2-inch outer compression lamination shall be placed adjacent to the outer tension lamination and the outer compression lamination, respectively, as shown in Figure 3.3. - c.
-For balanced beams with the top of the beam not exposed to fire, a nominal 2-inch core lamination shall be removed, and an additional nominal 2-inch outer tension lamination shall be placed adjacent to the
+For balanced beams with the top of the beam not exposed to fire, a nominal 2-inch core lamination shall be removed, and an additional nominal 2-inch outer tension lamination shall be placed adjacent to the outer tension lamination at the bottom of the beam as shown in Figure 3.2. - d.
+For balanced beams with the top of the beam exposed to fire, two nominal 2-inch

-1See NDS for applicability of adjustment factors for specific products.
+&lt;sup>1 See NDS for applicability of adjustment factors for specific products.

-2 Member strengths shall not be adjusted for C_D, C_M, nor C_t since these adjustments are addressed in the design stress to member strength factor.
+&lt;sup>2 Member strengths shall not be adjusted for CD, CM, nor Ct since these adjustments are addressed in the design stress to member strength factor.

-3 Factor shall be based on initial cross-section dimensions.
+&lt;sup>3 Factor shall be based on initial cross-section dimensions.

-4 Factor shall be based on reduced cross-section dimensions.
+&lt;sup>4 Factor shall be based on reduced cross-section dimensions.